 (*The first-year of Public Health, without the specialisation in CER, is only available in French.
 Please contact them directly if you are interested.)

-Classes are full-time and usually take place from early October to mid-December (Monday to Friday, all day).
+Classes are full-time and usually take place from late September or early October to early or mid-December (Monday to Friday, all day).
 Each week is dedicated to one module that is delivered by two outstanding international lecturers.
 Classes take place at Reid Hall, Columbia Global Centers, 4 rue de Chevreuse, 75006 Paris.

 Examinations usually take place early January.